naliferov/alive.js/README.md

 # fx.js

-Structural code editor for javascript and env for its execution.
+Structured editor for javascript subset and env for its execution.
 Using nodejs.

 ## How to run this project?